+Part C: Appendices Additional information The following appendices can be included with a proposal; however, the proposal must also be fully comprehensible without reading the appendices:

+Needs analysis

+Environment analysis

+Concept for permanent safeguarding incl. institutional letter of assurance

-Letters of support and letters of intent If a proposal is aimed at the further development or advancement of established research software, the following additional attachments can be included; however, the proposal must also be fully comprehensible without reading the attachments: - Justification of relevance - Proof of usage rights for third-party code, if applicable If the proposal is submitted by members of an academic information infrastructure facility, it must be accompanied by a declaration on the part of the management (see DFG form 12.141) stating the following (where applicable, depending on the phase): - the financial contribution required within the scope of the programme will be made; - the results of the project will be supported once DFG funding has expired.
+Letters of support and letters of intent

+If the proposal is submitted by members of an academic information infrastructure organisation, it must be accompanied by a declaration on the part of the management (see DFG form

-www.dfg.de/formulare/12_141
+12.141) stating the following (where applicable, depending on the phase):

+the financial contribution required within the scope of the programme will be made;

+• the results of the project will be supported once DFG funding has expired.

+www.dfg.de/formulare/12\141

+DFG form 12.19 - 01/21 page 11 of 11

 VI Information

 For further information, please contact:

-- Formal and administrative support Petra Stötzel (e-mail: Petra.Stoetzel@dfg.de, Tel: +49 228 885-2235) - Queries on proposal submission Dr. Philipp Meyer (e-mail: Philipp.Meyer@dfg.de, Tel: +49 228 885-2767) - Responsible for the programme Dr. Matthias Katerbow (e-mail: Matthias.Katerbow@dfg.de)
+Formal and administrative support Petra Stötzel (e-mail: Petra.Stoetzel@dfg.de, Tel. +49 228 885-2235) • Queries on proposal submission Dr. Philipp Meyer (e-mail: Philipp.Meyer@dfg.de, Tel. +49 228 885-2767) • Responsible for the programme Dr. Matthias Katerbow (e-mail: Matthias.Katerbow@dfg.de)